cocos/cocos-docs/en/asset-manager/pipeline-task.md

 ### Custom Pipeline

-You can extend the built-in pipeline to achieve your own customization needs, for example:
+You can extend the built-in pipeline to achieve your own customization needs:

 ```js
 cc.assetManager.pipeline.insert(function (task, done) {